elmtree-askmo/cloudcannon-app/content/posts/the-science-behind-study-music-your-brain-s-best-study-buddy.md

   image: /uploads/study-music-blog.jpg
   image_alt: woman in college studying with headphones on
 ---
-Ever wondered why that [lo-fi](https://open.spotify.com/playlist/2Vth9F7BbTxAIcLvWME3qh?si=3M_LlEz0Rd64ll-aGcye5A) playlist helps you power through lengthy study sessions?
+Ever wondered why that <a href="https://open.spotify.com/playlist/2Vth9F7BbTxAIcLvWME3qh?si=3M_LlEz0Rd64ll-aGcye5A" target="_blank" rel="noopener">lo-fi</a> playlist helps you power through lengthy study sessions?
 Or why classical music seems to make complex problems feel more manageable?
 Below, QuickTakes dives into the fascinating world of study music and how it can transform your academic performance.

 ### **Why Music Matters for Studying**